 50 Free Things to Do in Tampa with Kids

-If you’re looking for the best free things to do in Tampa with kids, you’re in the right place.
-I’ll share plenty of family-friendly things to do in the city of Tampa that are either free or very inexpensive.
-This list of 50 free things to do in Tampa with kids also includes a few not-quite-free but very inexpensive options.
+If you’re looking for the best free things to do in Tampa with kids, you’re in the right place!
+Today, we will share the best family-friendly things to do in Tampa that are free or almost free.

 There are so many free things to do in Tampa with kids!
 It’s such a family-friendly city and surprisingly budget-friendly too.
-If you’re flying in, several of the budget airlines fly here, making it a surprisingly economical trip.
+If you’re flying in, several budget airlines fly here, so it can be a surprisingly economical trip.

-If you decide to rent a car during your Florida vacation, I recommend renting a car from Discount USA Car Rental.
-I’ve rented cars through Discount USA Rental at the Tampa and St. Petersburg airports, and it’s been hassle-free every time.
+If you decide to rent a car during your Florida vacation, we recommend renting a car from Discount USA Car Rental.
+Discount USA Rental Car offers cars from both St. Pete and Tampa airports.

 Free Things to Do in Tampa with Kids